greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/gp_toolkit.html.md

 The `gp_resgroup_status` view allows administrators to see status and activity for a resource group.
 It shows how many queries are waiting to run and how many queries are currently active in the system for each resource group.
 The view also displays current memory and CPU usage for the resource group.

-**Note:** Resource groups use the Linux control groups \(cgroups\) configured on the host systems.
+> **Note** Resource groups use the Linux control groups \(cgroups\) configured on the host systems.
 The cgroups are used to manage host system resources.
 When resource groups use cgroups that are as part of a nested set of cgroups, resource group limits are relative to the parent cgroup allotment.
 For information about nested cgroups and Greenplum Database resource group limits, see [Using Resource Groups](../admin_guide/workload_mgmt_resgroups.html#topic8339intro).

 This view is accessible to all users.